-Viktor's ancestors were proud Rusyn farmers who arrived from Western Ukraine to the village of Görömböly in the eighteenth century.
+Viktor's ancestors were proud Rusyn farmers who arrived from Western Ukraine in the village of Görömböly in the eighteenth century.
 Three of Viktor's grandparents spoke Russian as their first language in childhood.
 After WWII, similarly to other Rusyn families, their language, traditions, and thus Rusyn culture gradually became assimilated by the surrounding Hungarian majority.
 Viktor does not speak Rusyn but honors Ruysn ancestors who settled in and loved the lands around the Bükk Mountains.

 As a child, Viktor's family, like most living in Hungary's heavily industrialized, grim Borsod Basin, had to get by with little.
 A minimalist lifestyle and the minimization of resource use via reuse, repair, and recycling thus became a passion for little Viktor in the 1980s.
 Viktor has taken those minimalist ideas very seriously ever since and developed a second research stream about discards and waste.

 You can send me a message or ask me a general question using this form.